Richiio/SQL_and_powerbi_project/README.md

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*zE6-klxuyWFKTN5j1Su-5Q.png" />
 8. Is there a change in average entry-level pay yearly?

 There has been an increase which is a good thing because the year hasn’t even ended yet and 2022 is the highest.
-Growth in the demand for data jobs might have led to an increase in pay as there is more recognision now than ever.
+Growth in the demand for data jobs might have led to an increase in pay as there is more recognition now than ever.

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*NflEe15mbyR-kVt1rDZniQ.png" />
 9. How many fully remote jobs do we have?

-There are 489 fully remote jobs in total which is above the 50% mark of total number of jobs.
+There are 489 fully remote jobs in total which are above the 50% mark of the total number of jobs.

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*BMOl3vIPFUEK1atsO2Z6ug.png" />
 10. Do countries pay fully remote entry-level jobs well?